At a Glance

 Dates and Prices

-The cost of this trip is £4,900 per person excl. flights.
+The cost of this trip is £4,595 per person excl. flights.
 This includes all meals (excluding lunches), accommodation and wildlife-focussed activities.
 Drinks are not included.
-We regret that we must levy a single supplement of £700.
-To secure a booking, a deposit payment of £2,000 must be paid.
+We regret that we must levy a single supplement of £550.
+To secure a booking, a deposit payment of £1,400 must be paid.

 Flights and Visas

 Pictus Safaris do not offer flight booking services.
 However, we do recommend the use of travel comparison websites such as skyscanner.net or momondo.com to identify the best fares, and then booking with the airline directly where possible.
 This will reduce the likelihood of complications and fees should any issues with your booking arise.
 If you wish to spend an additional night in Durban or Johannesburg at the beginning or end of your tour, we can arrange this for you at an extra cost.
-We strongly recommend booking flights leaving Johannesburg after 12.00 on your return, if leaving on the same day that we return to Johannesburg to avoid disruption to your plans.
+We strongly recommend booking flights leaving Hoedspruit after 14.00 on your return, if leaving on the same day that we return to Hoedspruit, to avoid disruption to your plans.

 British nationals do not require a visa to enter South Africa or eSwatini.
 Clients of other nationalities are advised to check well before travel whether they require an entry visa.